Felix Jäger

 Party Policy Ambiguity and its Consequences for Political Representation and Satisfaction with Democracy (with Roni Lehrer)

-Types of Inequality: What Matters to Whom? (with Franco Bastias, Nanna Lauritz Schönhage and Sergio E. Zanotto)
+Unveiling Inequality: An Open-ended Survey Approach (with Franco Bastias, Nanna Lauritz Schönhage, and Sergio E. Zanotto)

 Publications